 It was undoubtedly this film, with it's daring subject of homosexual love between two men from totally different classes, that made the name of Rupert Graves.
+The film was an immaculate piece of production with a cast to die for, with a performance by Graves as Alec Scudder that electrified cinemas and lifted the film to heights probably not expected.

-This controversial role, combined with his boyish good looks was to gain Graves a loyal base of fans from both sexes - and also brought about the same question from every journalist - "Are you gay?"
-For a period of time Graves never answered the question, deciding to let the gossips gossip, and fuelling all manner of speculation.
-For the record - Rupert is married to production co-ordinator, Susie Lewis, who are the proud parents of two children.
+For a period of time Rupert Graves never answered the question, deciding to let the gossips gossip, and fuelling all manner of speculation.
+For the record, he's not.
+Rupert is married to production coordinator, Susie Lewis, and they are the proud parents of five children.

 In the majority of his work, with few exceptions the term "powerful drama" would seem to sit well with the characters portrayed by Graves.

-To have a more balanced look at his work and abilities try taking a look at "Intimate Relations" with it's dark and deep humour, [Graves won the best actor award in 1996 at The Montreal Film Festival, for his role as Harold Guppy] -"The Tenant Of Wildfell Hall", with it's undertones of darkness, or the factual "Blonde Bombshell".
+To have a more balanced look at his work and abilities try taking a look at "Intimate Relations" (Rupert won the Best Actor Award in 1996 at The Montreal Film Festival) with it's dark and deep humour, "The Tenant Of Wildfell Hall", with it's undertones of darkness, or the comedic classic "Where Angels Fear To Tread".

-His many works on stage include the highly and critically acclaimed "Midsummer Night's Dream" at The National, "Torch Song Trilogy" at The Albery, "A Madhouse In Goa" at The Lyric Hammersmith / Apollo West End, not forgetting his superb outings in "Hurlyburly" at The Geilgud, (Olivier Award Nominee) and the award winning Closer on Broadway.
+Apart from his film and television work, Rupert Graves has a great fondness for live theatre.
+His many works on stage include the critically acclaimed "Midsummer Night's Dream" at The National, "Torch Song Trilogy" at The Albery, "A Madhouse In Goa" at The Lyric Hammersmith and Apollo West End, "The Caretaker" at The Comedy, the outstanding "The Elephant Man" on Broadway, and not forgetting his superb outings in "Hurlyburly" at The Geilgud, (Olivier Award Nominee) and the award winning "Closer" on Broadway.